Paradox of Choice

 On a pricing page with three tiers, adding “Most Popular” or “Best Value” to the middle tier removes decision burden.
 The visitor no longer needs to evaluate all three plans equally — they have a social proof anchor that simplifies the choice.

-In studies by Amir Grinstein et al., recommended defaults increased selection of the recommended option by 30–40% compared to choice sets with no recommendation.
+Research by Grinstein et al. showed recommended defaults increased selection of the recommended option by 30–40% compared to choice sets with no recommendation.

 How to Audit for Choice Overload